 Champagne + Fromage

-Champagne + Fromage have a whole section on their menu dedicated to melted cheese but right now we only have eyes for the fondue.
-Suitable for two, their cancoillotte fondue comes with Montbeliarde sausage, potatoes and bread for dipping into the gooey goodness.
+Champagne + Fromage has a whole section on their menu dedicated to melted cheese, but right now, we only have eyes for the fondue.
+Suitable for two, their truffle cancoillotte fondue comes with potatoes and bread for dipping into the gooey goodness.

 Where: 22 Wellington Street, Covent Garden, WC2E 7DD